material-motion/material-motion/specifications/runtime/scheduler.md

 This is the engineering specification for the Scheduler object.

 A Scheduler accepts Transactions and creates Executors.
-The Scheduler generates relevant events for Executors and observers and keeps track of overall activity state.
+The Scheduler generates relevant events for Executors and observers and monitors activity.

 Printable tech tree/checklist: